-The path goes through Penzance, and many walkers visit from early spring until we close our doors in October.
+The path goes through Penzance, and many walkers visit all year long no matter the weather but please consider the weather before starting your walk.
 Penzance is an excellent location if you want to walk parts of the coastal path, as it is the communication hub in Western Cornwall.
 We are five minutes walk from the train- and bus station that serves the entire southwest coast.

 Best day hikes from Penzance

 There are plenty of choices for almost every walker, from easy to advanced.
 Here are some of our favourite hikes.

 Walk through Penzance to the fishing village of Newlyn and onto to Mousehole then follow the sign posted coastal footpath to Lamorna.
 This is where the path gets trickier.
 You can choose to walk along the coast or through beautiful farmland.
 Or follow the footpath through the farmland towards Lamorna.

 The distance from Penzance to Lamorna is around 11 miles (18 km).
 If you walk back to Mousehole, it is an additional 2,5 miles (around 3 km).
 Have a look at this map if you are unsure about the route.

 The route Sennen to Lamorna is perfect for those wishing to experience England’s most southwesterly point at Land’s End.
 It is a challenging hike, especially around Porthcurno, with hills, and sometimes the path follows close to the edge (not for those afraid of heights!).
 The landscape is beautiful and changes along the walk.
 It is one of our favourite hikes in the area.

 If you have a bit of extra time, make sure to stop off at the Minack which is a famous open air theatre in Porthcurno.